multisig-labs/smartnode/README.md

 - `rocketpool odao replace` - Replace your position in the oracle DAO (requires an executed replace proposal)

 - `rocketpool network node-fee` - Display the current network node commission rate for new minipools
-- `rocketpool network rpl-price` - Display the current network RPL price information
+- `rocketpool network ggp-price` - Display the current network GGP price information

 - `rocketpool queue status` - Display the current status of the deposit pool
 - `rocketpool queue process` - Process the deposit pool by assigning user-deposited ETH to available minipools